RX Clip - Rydon, Rydon Slim, Keyblade, Propulse, Agon, Fotoynk, Magster, Stratofly, Zyon

 An adaptable option to fit most Rudy Project frame styles.
 RX Clips are easy to insert/remove into the frame making them portable, and allowing you to own multiple frame styles while using the same optical insert.
 The use of an insert option ensures your valuable script lens is protected by the poly sunglass lens which it sits behind and makes cleaning so easy.
 It's perfect if you need a flexible solution for wearers who own more than one pair of Rudy frames, or like to mix it up and interchange with wearing contact lenses.
+The Standard RX Prescription clip works with the following models

 The optical RX clip is semi-rimless with NO frame around the bottom of the lens.
 Fitment is close to the plano (non-prescription) lens in your frame ensuring a seamless / sleek look without optical compromise.